Football fans, welcome to the NFL betting section of Sports Bet Listings, your ultimate sports betting resource.

 Recent NFL Picks Articles

 NFL betting is very extensive with many betting options available.
-Spread betting is by far the most popular form of NFL betting, with money line and over/under bets also being placed a good amount.
+Spread betting is by far the most popular form of NFL betting, with money line and over/under bets also generating a good percentage of NFL betting handle.
 Some other NFL wagers you can place include NFL futures wagers or a plethora of NFL prop bets.
 Each of the NFL betting options are explained in greater detail below.

 NFL Spread Betting